 PaCT attributes it’s growing success for over two decades now on direct community engagements with the local communities and leadership combined with a committed and professional team of staff working happily to create lasting smiles for the people we serve.
 To achieve long-term community based sustainable development, there is need for integration of key services such as education, health care, human rights and Economic empowerment for a

 PaCT head offices in Mityana – Uganda

-Our values define who we are.
-They are the fundamental beliefs of PaCT and they guide our actions and behavior.
-They also influence the way we work with each other – and the way we serve our clients and engage with our communities.
+Our values were selected carefully and these are fundamental beliefs that guide the conduct and behavior of PaCT’s staff, Governance Board as well as beneficiaries and stakeholders to define who PaCT is.
+The values also influence the way we work with each other and the way we serve our clients and engage with our communities.

-- Increased access to sustainable clean and safe water
+- Improved access to sustainable clean and safe water in the targeted communities.

 - Improved knowledge, attitude and practices to WASH services.

 - Improved Infant and Maternal health services at government Health Centers IIIs

 Increased access to Land User Rights and sustainable Livelihoods for targeted households

 - Increased incomes status for youth and women groups for sustainable livelihoods

 - Strengthen organizational Structure and Systems for effective result realization